 9. The United Nations has adopted a new development agenda, entitled "Transforming our world: the 2030 Agenda for Sustainable Development" (General Assembly resolution 70/1).
 As part of this new agenda, 17 Sustainable Development Goals have been adopted.
-Of most relevance to the Authority is Goal 14 (Conserve and sustainably use the oceans, seas and marine resources for sustainable development), but other Goals also have relevance to the work of the Authority (see appendix I).
+Of most relevance to the Authority is Sustainable Development Goal 14 - Conserve and sustainably use the oceans, seas and marine resources for sustainable development - but other Goals also have relevance to the work of the Authority (see appendix I).

 10. The challenge for the Authority is to contribute to the timely and effective implementation of the Sustainable Development Goals, in particular Goal 14, through implementing the economic, environmental and social mandates assigned to it under the Convention and the 1994 Agreement.
 These mandates include: ensuring that activities in the Area are carried out for the benefit of mankind as a whole (Convention, art.
 140 (1)); ensuring effective protection for the marine environment (ibid., art.
 145); and of human life (ibid., art.
 146); promoting and encouraging the conduct of marine scientific research in the Area (ibid., art.
 143); and the effective participation of developing States in activities in the Area (ibid., art.
 148).
 Also included are the importance of fostering healthy development of the world economy and balanced growth of international trade (ibid., art.
 150); ensuring the development of the resources of the Area (ibid., art.
 150 (a)); the orderly, safe and rational management of the resources of the Area (ibid., art.
-150 (b)); the enhancement of opportunities for all States parties (ibid., art.
 150 (g)); and the development of the common heritage for the benefit of mankind as a whole (ibid., art.
 150 (i)).